nathancalvert/ML-and-Data/README.md

 # ML-and-Data
-IT7071 MACH LRN &amp; DATA MIN
+Class Work for IT7071 MACH LRN &amp; DATA MIN